Changissnz/TAGIB/README.md

 Well, I think I have written enough as to formally re-introduce myself to you, Executive Fritzjeral.
 Now, I will offer you an account on my personal situation on dealing with the keyboard warrior.
-The keyboard warrior was flagged by our cyber system a long time ago, more a decade, as a potential cyber threat.
+The keyboard warrior was flagged by our cyber system a long time ago, more than a decade, as a potential cyber threat.
 At that point in time, I was busy having to deal with more notorious people, so I paid him no attention.
 I thought that he would have straightened himself out into a professional role by this time.
 And by professional role, I mean a job